-For more details on our work at the international level, read the statements we jointly deliver at these forums.
+For more details on our work at international forums, read the statements we deliver at these forums together with our partners.

 UN Expert Mechanism on the Rights of Indigenous Peoples

 Established in 2007, the Expert Mechanism exists to provide the UN’s Human Rights Council with expertise on the rights of Indigenous peoples.
 The Expert Mechanism consists of five independent experts.
 CFSC attends the meetings of the Expert Mechanism as one of the key international forums where we can support the advancement of Indigenous peoples’ human rights.

 The Permanent Forum is an advisory body with the mandate to:

 - provide expert advice and recommendations on Indigenous issues to programs, funds, and agencies of the United Nations,